-The Texas program requires students to respond to four item types: multiple-choice, gridded-response, short answer, and written compositions.
+The STAAR program requires students to respond to three item types: multiple-choice, gridded-response, and written compositions.
+STAAR Alternate 2 items involve test administrators observing students as they respond to standardized items and scoring them based on item-specific rubrics.
+TELPAS online assessments require students to respond to classic multiple-choice items, technology enhanced items, and automatedscored speaking performance task.
 Texas gathers evidence to support validity based on response processes from several sources.
-First, when new item types or changes to the format of existing item types are considered for STAAR assessments, cognitive labs are used to study the way students engage with the various item presentations.
+First, when new item types or changes to the format of existing item types are considered for any of the Texas assessments, cognitive labs are used to study the way students engage with the various item presentations.
 In cognitive labs, students "think aloud" while responding to assessment items, and this can provide evidence that students' cognitive processes are consistent with those expected of a given item type and reflect the knowledge and skills described in the TEKS.
 Next, test items are pilot-tested with a larger sample of students to gather information about performance on new item types and formats.
 After new item types and formats are determined to be appropriate, evidence is gathered about student responses through field testing, including statistical information such as item difficulty, point-biserial correlations, and differential item functioning.
-The evidence is then submitted to educator and expert review.
+The evidence is then submitted to content expert review.

 The process used to score items can provide validity evidence related to response processes.
-For assessments with constructed-response items, such as short answer items and written compositions, rubrics are used by human readers to score student responses.
+For assessments with constructed-response items, such as written compositions, rubrics are used by human readers to score student responses.
+For

+TELPAS speaking assessments, the speaking responses are scored by an automated scoring process.
 The validity of student scores is supported if such rubrics accurately describe the characteristics of student responses on a continuum from low to high quality.
 All rubrics for the STAAR assessments have been validated by educator committees and content experts.
-In addition, TEA has implemented a rigorous scoring process for the constructed-response items that includes training and qualification requirements for readers; ongoing monitoring during scoring; adjudication and resolution processes for student responses that do not meet the perfect/adjacent scoring requirements; and rescoring of responses for which concerns have been raised regarding the assigned score by districts, campuses, or teachers.
+In addition, TEA has implemented a rigorous scoring process for the constructed-response items that includes training and qualification requirements for readers; ongoing monitoring during scoring; adjudication and resolution processes for student responses that do not meet the perfect/adjacent scoring requirements; and rescoring of responses as needed.
 A more comprehensive description of the scoring process for constructed-response items is available in chapter 2, "Building a High-Quality Assessment System."

 When students are given the option to take tests either on paper or online, evidence is necessary to indicate that paper and online response processes lead to comparable score interpretations.
-Texas conducts comparability studies, using the methodology described in the Equating section of this chapter, to evaluate the comparability of online and paper test score interpretations.
+Texas conducts comparability studies, using the methodology described in the Equating section of this chapter, to evaluate the comparability of paper and online test score interpretations.
 Score adjustments might be made when evidence suggests that student responses on paper and online are not comparable.